Unsere Website gibt es auch auf Deutsch - würden Sie gerne zu dieser Version wechseln?Zur deutschen Version wechseln

 Spell check in Chrome

-Note: Inside the browser, you can also use an addon for spell checking or even autocorrection if needed.
+Note: Inside the browser, you can also use an add-on for spell checking or even autocorrection if needed.
 You can find and manage your enabled addons in the browser settings under the category "Extensions".

 In the Desktop App: Windows